 This ability to shade lends the picture a fantastic sense of depth, especially when watching HDR footage, and sets the Epson apart from the competition.
 The final battle at the end of the film is a treat, as the apache helicopters advancing on the compound seem to appear from behind the screen.

-When the rockets explode in the snow, there’s a subtlety to the colour that’s beyond anything that our 2018 Award winner, the Optoma UHD65, can achieve.
+When the rockets explode in the snow, there’s a subtlety to the colour that’s beyond anything that previous Award winner, the Optoma UHD65, can achieve.
 Epson claims that the EH-TW9400’s 10-bit colour processing can create 1.07 billion different colours.
 We don’t stop to count them, but we wouldn’t be surprised if that were true.